 - With PCBs, the software can compensate for any rotation of the bracket (i.e. if it’s not squarely aligned in the machine), but this isn’t yet possible with imported G-code.

-As long as you remain aware of these caveats, you can use this tip to increase the functionality of your Precision Fixturing and Toe Clamp Set.
-We plan to add full the software support in upcoming releases.
+As long as you're aware of these caveats, you can use this tip to increase the functionality of your Precision Fixturing and Toe Clamp Set.
+We plan to add full software support in upcoming releases.